Equivariant Hirzebruch class for singular varieties

 \begin{corollary} Let $X$ be a toric variety, then

 \end{corollary}

-\begin{proof} We argue that for each orbit $\O_\sigma$ we have The claim is true for smooth complete toric varieties by Lemma \ref{llemm}, since each orbit is a SNC divisor complement in its closure.
+\begin{proof} For the basic properties of toric varieties we refer the reader to \cite{Futor}.
+We argue that for each orbit $\O_\sigma$ we have The claim is true for smooth complete toric varieties by Lemma \ref{llemm}, since each orbit is a SNC divisor complement in its closure.
 The general case follows since each toric variety can be completed and resolved in the category of toric varieties.\end{proof}

 The nonequivariant version of Corollary \ref{toric} appeared in \cite{MaSc}.
-The Euler-Maclaurin formula for the Todd class of a closed orbit was given by many authors, see e.g. \cite{BrVe} (for simplicial cones) and by Brylinski-Zhang \cite{BZ} in general.
-One has to sum the lattice points in the dual cone
+The Euler-Maclaurin formula for the Todd class of a closed orbit was given by many authors, see e.g. \cite{BV} (for simplicial cones) and by Brylinski-Zhang \cite{BZ} in general.
+One has to sum the lattice points in the dual cones

 where the sum is taken over the cones of maximal dimension indexed by $\Sigma'\subset\Sigma$.
-The formula makes sense under the identification of the dual lattice ${\rm Hom}(T,\C^*)$ with $H^2_\T(pt)$.
+The formula makes sense under the identification of the dual lattice ${\rm Hom}(\T,\C^*)$ with $H^2_\T(pt)$.

-To compute the class $td^\T_y(\O_\tau X\hookrightarrow X)$ of an orbit we have to modify the formula: the closure of the orbit is defined by the fan which combinatorially is the link of $\tau$.
+To compute the class $td^\T_y(\O_\tau \hookrightarrow X)$ of an orbit we have to modify the formula: the closure of the orbit is defined by the fan which combinatorially is the link of $\tau$.
 From the Hirzebruch class of $\overline{\O_\sigma}$ one has to subtract the classes of the boundary.
 We obtain:

 We sum the contributions coming from orbits to obtain a global formula